 CEOL pays for the claims expenses up to the limit set for CEOL.
 Once the CEOL limit is exhausted, the primary limit of liability continues to be reduced until the primary limit may be exhausted either through a combination of claims expenses or indemnity payments.

-This is a school of thought with some attorneys that lower limits, produce lower settlements.
+There is a school of thought with some attorneys that lower limits, produce lower settlements.
 This may or may not be true given specific facts and circumstances.
-This could a very risky approach to save money of the insurance coverage limits, only to spend many times that amount to cover the actual assessed damages for inadequate liability limits.
+It can be a very risky approach to save money of the insurance coverage limits, only to spend many times that amount to cover the actual assessed damages for inadequate liability limits.